sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * [The Grill From Ipanema](http://seattlegrillfromipanema.com/) - Brazilian All-You-Can-Eat Steakhouse.
 A little pricey ($50 per person), but great selections and cuts of meat.
 * [Shiro's Sushi](http://shiros.com/) - This place is always really busy, so make reservations well in advance.
 Also a little pricey ($65-75 per person), but this is as close to a Michelin star sushi place as it gets!
 Akshay recommends not making a reservation (for the bar seats, they don't do reservations as of W2015) and ordering the omakase.
+* [Sushi Kashiba](http://sushikashiba.com/) - This place is "Shiro's 2.0"; cheaper, better quality fish, and more modern look.
+Shiro Kashiba (the world-famous sushi chef who studied under Jiro himself) opened this place in December 2015.
+A must-go for sushi lovers!
 * [Kushibar](http://www.yelp.ca/biz/kushibar-japanese-bar-and-restaurant-seattle) - Great ramen place.
 Has a decent selection of appetizers and other Japanese dishes as well, but coming here for the ramen is never a terrible idea.
 Great quality for price!
 * [The Lucky Diner](http://www.theluckydiner.com/index.htm) - A hole in the wall, for sure, but don't be mistaken - this place has great milkshakes and burgers!
 Careful of the busy periods, though - the service quality won't be as top-tier.
 * [La Parisienne](http://www.laparisienneseattle.com/) - This gem had well priced baguettes and drinks in a well-placed location.
 Quaint cafe-style establishment, $10 for breakfast! (coffee, breakfast sandwich, and buttered baguette)
+* [Chili & Sesame](http://chilisesame.com/) - If you're not into the Korean BBQ scene, and just want good-quality Korean dishes in the Belltown area, this is the place to go.
+* [Paseo](http://www.paseorestaurants.com/) - Caribbean sandwich place.
+Great selection of sandwich types - on the top 20 list of "great cheap eats" for 2016 by the Seattle Times.
+* [U:Don](http://freshudon.com/) - A mix-and-match Udon bowl restaurant with an establishment in Capitol Hill and U-District.
+Great Japanese Udon - great prices, great selection of ingredients, and awesome side dish/appetizer selection.

 #### Activities & Misc.
 Fun
 The "over-21" scene is really upbeat in the Fremont / Capitol Hill areas of Seattle.
-When interviewing (full-time) at Microsoft, Michael was told about the following areas by the concierge.
+When interviewing (full-time) at Microsoft, Michael was told about the following areas by the concierge, as well as found a few places through exploration.

 * Capitol Hill:
   * [Molly Moon's Homemade Ice Cream](http://www.mollymoonicecream.com/) - If you're a dessert person, this is the place for you.